-On a typical day, he furiously works the phone, constantly updating his wrestlers and promoters about dates, bookings or cancellations.
+He furiously works the phone on a typical day, constantly updating his wrestlers and promoters about dates, bookings, or cancellations.
 He’s been entrusted by some of the most influential people in the sport and has a quiet, almost unseen influence.
 His eye for talent over a decade has been uncanny, and Behrens shows a dogged dedication to the athletes.

 “I’m very upfront about what I do.
 I tell the wrestlers all the time that I was never going to be the guy who gave them money,” he said.
 “Like I tell them, if I do my job and manage things correctly, I’ll be the one who helps make them money.”

 For a list of wrestlers represented by Bill Behrens, visit SBI BOOKINGS.

 If you enjoyed this piece, be sure not to miss the following articles on our site:

 - AJ Styles | His Journey to WWE and Who His Theme Music Was Originally Intended

 - Meet JJ Maguire, ’80s & ’90s WWF and WCW Theme Song Master